openshift/hive/docs/enhancements/aws-private-link.md

 then creates an Interface Endpoint in a Hub AWS account so that Hive has access to the cluster's k8s API using PrivateLink.

-Hive configures the OpenShift installer to use new PrivateLink DNS address for the cluster's k8s API.
-Hive also configures the cluster's control plane serving certificates to allow serving requests for the PrivateLink DNS address.

 ### User Stories

 #### Story 1